Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/applications/trialoge.md

 };
 ```
 !!!
 Note
-    In addition, here are still [dialog gestures](dialoggestures.md) used.
+    In addition, here are still [Dialoggestures](dialoggestures.md) used.